Only 32 seconds remaining.

 Senior Jimmy Black throws the ball into freshman Michael Jordan.
 Black runs across the court above the right elbow to set up the four corners offense.
-Jordan and Black pass it back and forth, looking for any way opening in the Hoyas’ 1-3-1 zone defense, with star center Patrick Ewing in the middle.
+Jordan and Black pass it back and forth, looking for any opening in the Hoyas’ 1-3-1 zone defense anchored by star center Patrick Ewing.

-Black then makes an entry pass to the high post to forward Matt Doherty.
+Black then makes an to forward Matt Doherty at the high post.
 Doherty faces the rim and kicks it back out to Black.
 Black takes a dribble to the lane and throws a skip pass to Jordan.
-No. 23 is open thanks to a back screen from star James Worthy.
+No. 23 is open thanks to a back screen from James Worthy.

 MJ rises up…